Allergic Conjunctivitis Treatment

 Immunotherapy

 Allergy immunotherapy (allergy shots) can be an effective long-term treatment option for individuals with severe or persistent allergic conjunctivitis.
-This treatment involves administering small doses of allergens over time to help the immune system build up a tolerance to the allergen, reducing the severity of allergic reactions.
+This treatment involves administering small doses of allergens over time to help the immune system build up a tolerance to the allergen, thereby reducing the severity of allergic reactions.
 Immunotherapy should be administered under the supervision of an allergist and may be recommended for individuals who do not respond well to other treatment options.

 Surgery (in extreme cases)